phiguimaraes/phiguimaraes/README.md

 - Hi, I’m @phiguimaraes :)
 - I’m an IT student at Faculdade Descomplica
 - Python enthusiast
-- I’m currently learning DevOps
+- I’m currently learning AI on Azure
 - You can reach me in my Linkedin or my e-mail:
     * https://www.linkedin.com/in/phillieguimarães/
     * phillieguimaraes@gmail.com